 Fresh Corn Salad Recipe Uses Corn on the Cob to Make BEST Corn Salad

-Fresh Corn Salad recipe is one of my summer pleasures.
-If you only use corn on the cob just to eat, you are missing using sweet summer corn as an ingredient in easy corn salad recipes.
+Fresh Corn Salad recipe is one of my favorite summer easy corn salad recipes.
+If you only use corn on the cob just to eat, you are missing using sweet summer corn as an ingredient in easy summer salad recipes.
 There’s nothing like fresh corn on the cob to use in recipes.
 Honestly, there isn’t much to it and really is quick to do.
 Just get a sharp or serrated knife and scrape the corn off the cob lengthwise.
 However, my daughter just sent me this link to this corn stripper and this will be my favorite corn gadget.
 One of my favorite summer salads could be called an avocado salad recipe because you know how I love avocados.
-So, of course they are included!
+So, of course I included avocados!
 However, this refreshing Crisp Summer Salad from Gulf Coast Favorites cookbook features all your favorite garden ingredients.

 Corn Stripper Turns Leftover Corn into Your Own Fresh Corn Salad Recipe

 We had corn on the cob the other night with our dinner and had a few ears left over.
 The next day I was looking through the fridge to figure out what to make for lunch.
-I noticed some cucumber and tomatoes that my neighbor had given me from their garden.
-I decided that since it was so hot I would come up with a summer salad to cool me down and please my palate.
+I noticed some fresh cucumber and tomatoes that my neighbor had given me from their garden and decided o come up with a summer salad to cool me down and please my palate.
 I remembered the ideal summer salad in Gulf Coast Favorites cookbook.
 This corn salad is so easy and so refreshing.
 Best of all, you probably have all of the ingredients already on hand!
 I hope you enjoy this fresh corn salad recipe as much as I did.

-This is my corn salad recipe I came up with but feel free to add garden ingredients that you like.
+This is my corn salad recipe I created but you can add your favorite garden ingredients you prefer.
 As you see, I only used a little lime juice and olive oil to coat the salad.
-Season to taste and to let you enjoy these wonderfully fresh summer ingredients.
+Season to taste and enjoy these wonderfully fresh summer ingredients.

-Now you can make this salad easily with frozen corn but I promise this time of year, treat yourself to this fresh corn experience.
-You will always make extra corn on the cob to have to use for my easy corn recipes throughout the summer as the corn is so sweet this time of year!
+Now, you can make this salad easily with frozen corn but I promise this time of year treat yourself to this fresh corn experience.
+You’ll always cook extra corn on the cob to use for my easy corn recipes throughout the summer because the corn is so sweet this time of year!

 Crisp Summer Salad from Gulf Coast Favorites cookbook